VIBR0X/Ultrasonic/README.md

 # Ultrasonic

-This code defines a speaker pin using a macro definition (#define SPEAKER 3) and initializes it as an output pin in the pinInit() function (pinMode(SPEAKER,OUTPUT)).
-The sound() function is used to play different bass notes defined in the BassTab array.
-The loop in the loop() function plays each note in the BassTab array and waits for 500 milliseconds before moving on to the next note.
-The sound() function uses a loop to generate a square wave of the frequency corresponding to the current note by toggling the speaker pin on and off with a delay of half the period of the note.
-The period of each note is determined by its frequency and is calculated as the reciprocal of the frequency.
-The delayMicroseconds() function is used to delay for a given number of microseconds.
+This code utilizes the "Ultrasonic.h" library and an Ultrasonic sensor to measure distances in centimeters.
+The measured distance is then converted to an index, which is used to generate a tone.
+The code also includes an array of frequency values for the tones to be generated, as well as a speaker pin.

+The "setup()" function initializes the speaker pin as an output and sets it to low.
+Serial communication is also initiated at a baud rate of 9600.

+The "loop()" function measures the distance with the Ultrasonic sensor and converts it to an index.
+If the index is less than 36, the "sound()" function is called with the index as an argument.
+Otherwise, the speaker is turned off.

+The "sound()" function generates a tone based on the frequency value from the array using the tone() function.
+The frequency is determined by the index passed in as an argument.
+The tone is played for 100 cycles, with each cycle consisting of a HIGH and LOW phase with a delay determined by the frequency.

+Note: This code assumes that the Ultrasonic sensor is connected to pin 7, and the speaker is connected to pin 3.
+If different pins are used, the code should be modified accordingly.